sharpchi/moodle-local_accessibilitytool/readme.md

 Include the above function in your theme to have this plugin automatically supported once it is installed.

+## Developers

+If you wish to contribute to this project, it should be noted that the CSS that is shipped is compiled from SASS files (see sass folder).

+In order to compile these files you will need to install nodejs on your development machine.
+Once you have done this, you will need to run the following command in the local\accessibilitytool directory:

+` $ npm install`

+This will install all the components you require.
+To compile the SASS files you can run the following command:

+` $ gulp`

+While this is running, whenever you save a SASS file, the new style sheet will be compiled.

 ## Credits

 The plugin is largely based on the excellent presentation made at Moodle MootIEUK18 by